finnzao/finnzao/README.md

   <div>
   <a align="center">
     <h3 align="center">Hi!
 How have you been?
-My name is Felipe, and here I introduce all my projects as a web developer.</h3>
+My name is Felipe, and here I introduce all my projects as a developer.</h3>

  <p align="center">
   <a >